RallyTechServices/attribute-allocation-by-project/README.md

 ((InvestmentCategory != "None") OR (Parent.InvestmentCategory != "None"))

 Note that the Parent is added to the query as an OR so that we don't exclude features that inherit the investment category from their parents.

 ###App Settings:
 ######Project Level
   The relative project level to bucket artifacts into.

 ######Artifact Type
-  the objects that represent the data in the chart.
+  The objects that represent the data in the chart.
+The choice of an artifact type will determine how the data is bucketed by project and by artifact field selection.
+The app will still go and get features no matter what PI type is chosen.
+If the feature has a value in the sum field, that value will be applied to the project/grouping that belongs to the parent (initiative) record unless feature is the chosen Artifact Type.

 ######Artifact Field
   The field on the artifact type object that represents the attribute.
 The values for this field will be the series.